 High radiation levels, nausea and loss of appetite, lower back pain and a shrinking heart muscle.
-Alisse Grafitti speaks to physiotherapist Professor Julie Hides, and discovers that space travel isn't all it's cracked up to be.
+Space travel isn’t all it’s cracked up to be.

 It’s likely they are happily imagining unexplored planets, curved earth vistas and somersaults in mid-air.